JasonN3/build-container-installer/README.md

 ![Build status](https://github.com/jasonn3/build-container-installer/actions/workflows/build-and-test.yml/badge.svg??event=push)

-# Bulid Container Installer Action
+# Build Container Installer Action
-This action is used to generate an ISO for installing OSTrees stored in a container.
+This action is used to enerate an ISO for installing an OSTree stored in a container image.
 This utilizes the anaconda command `ostreecontainer`

 ## Usage
 This action is designed to be called from a GitHub workflow using the following format